Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 When offering DoH [@!RFC8484], HTTPS requires authentication of the server as part of the protocol.

-Server operators should also follow the best practices with regard to Online Certificate Status Protocol (OCSP) [@RFC2560] as described in [@RFC7525].
+Server operators should also follow the best practices with regard to certificate revocation as described in [@RFC7525].

 #### Certificate management